intel/gbs/docs/GBS.rst

 Q: I cannot access the remote build server (OBS) during a remote build

-A: This requires that you have username and passwd and set them correctly in the configuration file.
+A: This requires that you have an username and passwd and that you set them correctly in the configuration file.
 Also, make sure the build server api and proxy settings are correct for your environment.
 Proxy Related Issues

 Q: export no_proxy="localhost; 127.0.0.1; .company.com" does not work on Ubuntu